improvess/raspberry-as-gige-camera/README.md

 ## Why?

-USB cameras are great, powerful and cheap but USB cables/connectors are not so robust / reliable / long range if compared to ethernet infrastructure.
-Today's gigE cameras - cameras with gigabit ethernet interfaces - are playing a central role in realtime practical computer vision applications.
-On the other hand, the gigE cameras total cost and availability can be found as challenging for some projets.
-On scenarios like this, Raspberry PI boards can be used to create ethernet interfaces for your USB camera.
-This type of usage is exactly what this repository is intended to do.
+Today's gigE cameras - cameras with gigabit ethernet interfaces - are playing a central role in realtime practical computer vision applications due the long range, speed and reliability of underlying ethernet infrastructure.
+On the other hand, the gigE cameras total cost and availability can be challenging for some projets.
+On scenarios like this, Raspberry PI boards can be alternative to create ethernet interfaces for your USB camera.
+This type of usage is exactly what this repository is intended to allow.

 ## Examples of usage